 (One question I have for knowledgeable readers: do you know of any comprehensive discussion of residents and unions?
 Residents can apparently unionize—which, if I were a medical resident, would be my first order of business—but the only extended treatment of the issue I’ve found so far is here, which deals with a single institution.
 Given how poorly many residents are treated, I’m surprised there haven’t been more unionization efforts, especially in union-friendly, resident-heavy states like California and New York.
 One reason might be simple: people fear being blackballed at their ultimate jobs, and a lot of residents seem to have Stockholm Syndrome.)

-Residency program directors will no doubt argue that residency is set up the way it is because the residency experience is educational.
+Self-interested residency program directors will no doubt argue that residency is set up the way it is because the residency experience is educational.
 So will doctors.
-There’s a very good reason they argue for residency being essential: they have a stake in the process.
+Doctors argue for residency being essential because they have a stake in the process.
 Residency directors and other administrators make money off residents who work longer hours and don’t have alternatives.
-So we shouldn’t be surprised that they seek other legal means of restricting competition (indeed, so much of the fight around medicine isn’t about patient care—it’s about regulatory environments and legislative initiatives.
-For one recent but very small example of the problems, see “When the Nurse Wants to Be Called ‘Doctor’,” concerning nursing doctorates.)
+We shouldn’t be surprised that they seek other legal means of restricting competition—so much of the fight around medicine isn’t about patient care; it’s about regulatory environments and legislative initiatives.
+For one recent but very small example of the problems, see “When the Nurse Wants to Be Called ‘Doctor’,” concerning nursing doctorates.

 These problems are well-known (“What other profession routinely kicks out a third of its seasoned work force and replaces it with brand new interns every year?”).
-But there’s no political impetus to do anything about it: doctors like limiting their competition, and people are still fighting to get into medical school.
+But there’s no political impetus to act: doctors like limiting their competition, and people are still fighting to get into medical school.

-When you enter the military, you usually make a four-year commitment.
-Even ROTC only demands a four- to five-year commitment after graduation—at which point you can choose to do something else.
+Soldiers usually make four-year commitments to the military.
+Even ROTC only demands a four- to five-year commitment after college graduation—at which point officers can choose to quit and do something else.
 Medicine is, in effect, at least a ten-year commitment: four of medical school, at least three of residency, and at least another three to pay off med school loans.
 At which point a smiling twenty-two-year-old graduate will be a glum thirty-two-year-old doctor who doesn’t entirely get how she got to be a doctor anyway, and might tell her earlier self the things that earlier self didn’t know.

-Contrast this experience with nursing, which requires only a four-year degree.
-At the same time, as John Goodman points out in “Why Not A Nurse?“, nursing is much less heavily or uniformly regulated than doctoring.
+Contrast this experience with nursing, which requires only a four-year degree, or PAs, who have two to three years of additional school.
+As John Goodman points out in “Why Not A Nurse?“, nursing is much less heavily or uniformly regulated than doctoring.
 Nurses can move to Oregon:

 Take JoEllen Wynne.
 When she lived in Oregon, she had her own practice.
 As a nurse practitioner, she could draw blood, prescribe medication (including narcotics) and even admit patients to the hospital.
 She operated like a primary care physician and without any supervision from a doctor.
 But, JoEllen moved to Texas to be closer to family in 2006.
 She says, “I would have loved to open a practice here, but due to the restrictions, it is difficult to even volunteer.”
 She now works as an advocate at the American Academy of Nurse Practitioners.